MichaelMartinTech/NASA_Project_2_Wildfire_Smoke_ML_Deep_Learning_Model_Prediction_2024/README.md

-# Wildfire_Smoke_ML_Prediction_2024
+# Deep Learning-Based Predictive Model using Big Data to Predict Wildfire Smokes
 **Author:** Michael R. Martin

 **Initially Uploaded on GitHub: 11/10/2024**

 ## Purpose:
-The purpose of this program is to predict *Air Pollutant Levels* (**PM2.5 levels**) in the atmosphere, specifically targeting wildfire smoke emission impacts using various machine learning techniques, including a newly added LSTM model for time series prediction.
+The purpose of this program is to predict *Air Pollutant Levels* (**PM2.5 levels**) in the atmosphere, specifically targeting wildfire smoke emission impacts using various machine learning techniques, including deep learning.
 It achieves this by analyzing a range of environmental and meteorological features that influence wildfire smoke behavior and **PM2.5** emissions.
 The features include vapor pressure deficit, maximum temperature, precipitation, and other drought and moisture indices.

 Key aspects of the program include: